EdGemmill/JSReactApps/javascript_bites/04_event_listeners.md

 In the current project directory:
 1. Create an HTML button
-2. Attach an event listener to the button so when it is clicked, the TODO data is loaded
+2. Attach an event listener to the button so when it is clicked, TODO data from `jsonplacholder.typicode.com` is loaded
+3. Use the techniques you learned manipulating the DOM to display this TODO to the user.

 ## Challenge